Glossary of Logistics Terms: All you need to know!

 EDI (Electronic Data Interchange): An electronic format via which businesses can exchange information with each other without the use of paper is called electronic data interchange.

-ERP (Enterprise Resource Planning): Traditionally an on premise software, ERP systems help organize digitize and co-ordinate their operations and several areas like accounting, procurement, resource management, supply chain, and such.
-In a modern day organization, cloud software like the Google Suite are replacing ERPs.
+ERP (Enterprise Resource Planning): Traditionally an on-premise software, ERP systems help organize digitize and co-ordinate their operations and several areas like accounting, procurement, resource management, supply chain, and such.
+In a modern-day organization, cloud software like the Google Suite is replacing ERPs.

-Electronic surveillance: Using electronic means like CCTV cameras, GPS, digital video equipment, and such to track business activities, home or individuals is known as electronic surveillance.
+Electronic surveillance: Using electronic means like CCTV cameras, GPS, digital video equipment, and such to track business activities, homes or individuals is known as electronic surveillance.

-Fleet Management Software: Cloud based SaaS platforms like LogiNext Mile used by enterprises to gain visibility and tracking over their entire fleet of drivers or delivery partners (inhouse or 3rd party) is called Fleet Management Software.
+Fleet Management Software: Cloud-based SaaS platforms like LogiNext Mile used by enterprises to gain visibility and tracking over their entire fleet of drivers or delivery partners (in-house or 3rd party) are called Fleet Management Software.
 Modern fleet management software are also called transportation automation platforms and they provide detailed analytics regarding fleet performance and ways in which operational efficiency can be increased.

 FTL (Full Truck Load): The full form of FTL is Full Truck Load which is referred to in logistics parlance when a truck carrying goods is full with enough products (bulk or liquid).
 The opposite of FTL is LTL which stands for less than truckload.

-Fourth Party Logistics (4PL): A fourth party logistics provides is basically an added layer to 3PL and goes beyond logistics to look at the supply chain as a whole by managing resources, technology infrastructure, and even more 3PLs.
+Fourth-Party Logistics (4PL): A fourth-party logistics provider is basically an added layer to 3PL and goes beyond logistics to look at the supply chain as a whole by managing resources, technology infrastructure, and even more 3PLs.

 Free Trade Zone: A part of the special economic zone, Free Trade Zones are areas within which goods and products may be landed, handled, stored, manufactured, configured, and re-exported without custom authority intervention.
 FTZ’s are referred to as “foreign-trade zones” in the United States (Foreign Trade Zones Act of 1934).